 Closed captions are crucial for improving your SEO and they help your videos stand out among the clutter.

 The Journal of Academy of Marketing Science found that closed captions improve brand recall, verbal memory, and behavioral intent.

 Facebook uncovered that 85% of their videos are watched without sound.
 As a result, they now autoplay videos without sound.

-If your video lacks captions, more often than not, people are going to scroll past it.
+If your video lacks closed captions, more often than not, people are going to scroll past it.

 ROI: Brand Value

 Oath is a communications company that houses brands like Yahoo!, AOL, and HuffPost.

 Oath’s brands produce a lot of video content.
 When it came to video accessibility, there was no question of whether to closed caption or not.